 Owned by the Agua Caliente Band of the Cahuilla Indians this canyon was only transformed into what it is now in the last couple decades.
 Prior to that it was a popular place for homeless to congregate around Palm Springs due to the beautiful area and its location to water.

-I go back and forth in my mind with how I feel about a 12 dollar charge for a 2 mile hike; however, based on the graffiti and disregard so commonly found in the other Southern California waterfalls I guess I have to agree that blocking the land and charging money does allow it to be maintained a lot better and preserve the history of the area, thus removing the opportunity for damage like many of the other hikes I have visited have.
+I go back and forth in my mind with how I feel about a 12 dollar charge for a 2-mile hike; however, based on the graffiti and disregard so commonly found in the other Southern California waterfalls.
+I guess I have to agree that blocking the land and charging money does allow it to be maintained a lot better and preserve the history of the area; thus removing the opportunity for the damage that many of the other hikes I have visited have.
 When you pay your fee you have the option of waiting for a guided tour or going it alone, which is what I did.

 The map they give you has 8 different points of interest and they are easily marked along the trail for you to see.
 The couple that I found the most interesting was the large sacred rock that they have found lots of paintings on and the remains of the old water lines.

-The picture of the sacred rock does not do it justice but this thing really is massive in real life.
+The picture of the sacred rock does not do it justice, this thing is massive in real life.

 As you reach about 3/4ths of a mile in, the trail will start to get its 300 feet of incline through a series of rock steps that are cut into the canyon side.
 This should not be difficult for most people though and provides a small work out on this leisurely hike.

-This is also where you will see the run off area which provides another small 5 foot waterfall that is part of the water control area.
-I enjoyed checking this out and even though it is man made it is still pretty.
+During this part of the trail, you will see the runoff area which contains another small 5-foot waterfall that is part of the water control area.
+I enjoyed checking this out, and even though it is man-made, it is still pretty.
 Continue along the steps until you reach the base of Tahquitz Falls.

-The run off that the water continued on was beautiful as well, it had the look of fall with lots of beautiful leaves and foliage, I enjoyed just sitting and relaxing here while taking in the waterfall.
+The trail we continued on was beautiful as well; it had the look of fall with lots of pretty leaves and foliage, I enjoyed just sitting and relaxing here while taking in the waterfall.